USDA-SCINet/scinet-site/sn_collections/_workshops/2024-10-03-package-env-workshop-python.md

 To create a new conda environment that matches the contents of an environment file, run `conda env create --prefix ENVNAME --file environment.yml`, where "ENVNAME" is the name of the new environment.
 E.g., `conda env create --prefix conda_env --file environment.yml`.

-> **Exercise 6:** Save the configuration of the conda environment you created for Exercise 5, above, and use it to create a new conda environment.
-Verify that you have the correct version of Python in the new environment.
+> **Exercise 7:** Save the configuration of the conda environment you created for Exercise 6 and use it to create a new conda environment.
+Verify that you have the correct version of Python in the new environment and are able to run the Python script you created for Exercise 1.

 ## Using conda environments with Jupyter notebooks